7. Styles (SASS & CSS)

 If you aren’t sold on this whole new-fangled SASS thing that us pesky kids are using these days, you can certainly still use good-old, plain-jane CSS.

-file… just like you would with any other WordPress theme.
+In this case, you can simply do all your styling work in the theme’s style.css file… just like you would with any other WordPress theme.
 If you fit into this camp, you can skip ahead to the next page.
 The rest of this article deals largely with SASS.

 Option 2: Working with SASS (Recommended)